krzaku/proj/doc/documentation.rst

 - Ubuntu 14.04 as an operating system
 - Vagrant to manage vms
 - Puppet to set up software
-- docutils to render rst documentation into html
+- Docutils to render rst documentation into html
+- Git as a version control system
-- vim as an editor of choice
+- Vim as an editor of choice

 Setup
 ======